bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Pads a string on both sides with the specified character, if it's shorter than the specified length.
+### Pads a string on both sides with the specified character, if it's shorter than the specified length

 -   Use `str.ljust()` and `str.rjust()` to pad both sides of the given string.
 -   Omit the third argument, `char`, to use the whitespace character as the default padding character.

 ```py
 from math import floor